php-enspired/exceptable/docs/API:-The-Exceptable-Interface.md

 ```
 public array getContext( void )
 ```
 Gets contextual information about this Exceptable.
 Info will vary depending on what information is provided at runtime.
-At a minimum, will include "`__severity__`" (the Exceptable's severity) and "`__rootMessage__`" (which will be empty if no previous exception exists).
+At a minimum, will include "`__rootMessage__`" (which will be the same as the top-level message if no previous exception exists).

 **returns** an array of contextual information about the Exceptable.